DarkEnergyProcessor/livesim2_async/docs/AquaShine.md

 LOVE2D library.

 However, you can simply take the `AquaShine.lua` and use it in your another game.
 I don't mind about it.
-Please note that AquaShine itself depends on Shelsha library.
-Well, of course you can edit the AquaShine code to not load Playground texture banks, thus removing dependency to Shelsha library.

 Origin of the Name
 ==================